-The Performance of Each Sub-Index Is Expected to Be Reduced by an Implicit Financing Cost, and Any Increase in This Cost Will Adversely Affect the Performance of the Index.
+The Performance of the Index Is Expected to Be Reduced by an Implicit Financing Cost, and Any Increase in This Cost Will Adversely Affect the Performance of the Index.

-Each Sub-Index is linked to a Relevant Futures Contract that has an implicit financing cost associated with it.
-As a result, each Sub-Index is expected to reflect not only the performance of its Underlying Index, but also the implicit cost of a financed position in the Relevant Futures Contract.
-The cost of this financed position will adversely affect the level of each Sub-Index and, therefore, the Index.
-Any increase in market interest rates will be expected to further increase this implicit financing cost and will increase the negative effect on the performance of the Sub-Indices and, therefore, the performance of the Index.
-Because of this implicit financing cost, each Sub-Index, to the extent it is allocated to the Relevant Futures Contract, is expected to underperform the total return performance of its Underlying Index.
+The Index is linked to a Relevant Futures Contract that has an implicit financing cost associated with it.
+As a result, the Index is expected to reflect not only the performance of the Underlying Index, but also the implicit cost of a financed position in the Relevant Futures Contract.
+The cost of this financed position will adversely affect the level of the Index.
+Any increase in market interest rates will be expected to further increase this implicit financing cost and will increase the negative effect on the performance of the Index.
+Because of this implicit financing cost, the Index, to the extent it is allocated to the Relevant Futures Contract, is expected to underperform the total return performance of the Underlying Index.

-The Index Is Exposed to Risks Related to the Relevant Equity Indices.
+The Index Is Exposed to Risks Related to the Underlying Index.

-The performance of each Sub-Index will depend to a significant extent upon the performance of its Underlying Index.
-As a result, the Index's performance will be directly affected by the performance of the Relevant Futures Contract, which in turn will relate to the value of its Underlying Index and the related risks of that Underlying Index.
+The performance of the Index will depend to a significant extent upon the performance of the Underlying Index.
+As a result, the Index's performance will be directly affected by the performance of the Relevant Futures Contract, which in turn will relate to the value of the Underlying Index and the related risks of the Underlying Index.